jcprice12/silly-monorepo/README.md

 Run `nx serve my-app` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

+Run `nx serve-full my-app` for a dev server that also serves dependencies of the app selected.
+For example, the silly-angular-parent app depends on the silly-nest-api and silly-angular--mfe apps to be running in order to fully function.

 ## Code scaffolding

 Run `nx g @nrwl/react:component my-component --project=my-app` to generate a new component.